bondom/flashtest/README.md

 ### Installation

 This library generates test written with jest and puppeteer.
-So first you need to setup jest and puppeteer to work together, otherwise you will not be able to run generated tests.
+So first you need to setup [jest](https://github.com/facebook/jest) and [puppeteer](https://github.com/GoogleChrome/puppeteer) to work together, otherwise you will not be able to run generated tests.
 There is awesome [jest-puppeteer](https://github.com/smooth-code/jest-puppeteer) for this.

-After you set up jest with puppeteer:
+After you set up jest with puppeteer run:
 ```shell
 npm i flashtest --save-dev
 ```